 That was May.

 So, assuming that I was golden in my future plans, I inquired about the job.
 Tim (who is the head of that department) said that he was finalizing the job description and would get back to me.
 In the meantime, I figured I would spend my summer at my parents’ beach house at the Jersey shore.
 When I hadn’t heard back from Tim for a few weeks, I went back to scooping ice cream at Marita’s, where I had worked since I was fourteen (and also where I had officially quit at the end of the previous summer, assuming I would have a real job the following year).
+Next time round, I’d make sure I am prepared for any assessments prior to the interview to make sure I had the best shot at the vacancy!
+You can click here for more info on the exams!

 “Just until my real job starts,” is what I told Marita.